 Caffeine is a fantastic increases in dopamine levels: Dopamine is a neurochemical substance that activates parts of the pleasure center in the brain.
 Caffeine increases dopamine levels in a similar way to amphetamines.
 This increases alertness and can also be part of what makes caffeine a habit.

 Caffeine suppresses melatonin: This is the key element of why caffeine can disrupt your normal sleep-wake cycle.
 Caffeine has even more of an impact on melatonin suppression than bright light.
 The effects of caffeine are not immediately apparent.
 It can take 25-45 minutes for the caffeine surge to kick in.
 This effect lasts in the body for hours.
 It can take six to eight hours for the stimulant effects of caffeine to halve.
 (Half-life).
 Because of this length of time, caffeine is often underestimated as a cause of trouble falling asleep.

 How Much Caffeine Is Right For Me?

 First of all, it should be noted that everyone reacts differently to caffeine.
 Some are more sensitive than others.
 Others, in turn, metabolize caffeine faster than others.
-Many have already got used to the effect of, for example, poor quality sleep phases.
+Many have already gotten used to the effect of, for example, poor-quality sleep phases.